FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch4.md

 Figure 4.8 illustrates the solution.
 An IdentityFederation consists of a set of ServiceProviders which provide services to Subjects.
 At least one of the ServiceProviders acts as the IdentityProvider, with which other ServiceProviders affiliate.
 A Subject has multiple LocalIdentities with some ServiceProviders.
 A LocalIdentity can be described as a set of Attributes of the Subject.

-Figure 4.8: Class diagram for the LIBERTY ALLIANCE IDENTITY FEDERATION pattern
+<Figures figure="4-8">Class diagram for the LIBERTY ALLIANCE IDENTITY FEDERATION pattern</Figures>

 This Subject can have several FederatedIdentities.
 Each FederatedIdentity is composed of several LocalIdentities.
 The IdentityProvider is responsible for managing the FederatedIdentities, and can authenticate any Subject on behalf of any ServiceProvider of the IdentityFederation.
 A Subject has a set of SAMLAuthenticationAssertions (Chapter 11) that collect information about its authentication status with a ServiceProvider.